rtedpro-cpu/dockermox/lxc/main.md

 # LXC in dockermox
 The service lxcfs needs to be patched out, edit the file in container (/lib/systemd/system/lxcfs.service)

-And uncomment the line with "ConditionVirtualization"
+And uncomment the line with "ConditionVirtualization", by putting a "#" before it.

 Save it and run "systemctl daemon-reload" then "systemctl restart lxcfs" \\inside container\\